williamandurey/java-web-general/README.md

 # spring-dependency-injection
-This is a test project for better understanding spring dependency injection feature
+This is a small project for better understanding spring dependency injection feature